VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 #### Azure DevOps to SDP sync

 **Workitem updates sync**

 In case PBI status changed or PBI updated new note will be added in SDP for the delegated ticket.

 **Workitem Status  sync**

-Changing status to [Done] in Azure DevOps will make the state change [Delegated] to [Resolved] in Service Desk Plus MSP.
+Changing status to [Done] in Azure DevOps will make the state change from [Delegated] to [Resolved] in Service Desk Plus MSP.

 **Workitem Discussion  sync**

 Discussions commented  in Azure DevOps will be synced to ServicDesk Plus MSP as notes.

 #### SDP to Azure DevOps sync

 **Requesters replies sync**

 In case requester who owns the request or requester with whom request has been shared clicks [Reply] in Service Desk Plus MSP form and leaves a comment, this comment will be synced to Azure DevOps board.
 (All replies that have red envelope icon in the request will be synced)

 **Important!**

 Notes from Requester in SDP are not synced to Azure DevOps board.
 Replies or Notes from Technician in SDP are not synced to Azure DevOps board.